-The buildings, which have been developed at CAT over the last 40 years, illustrate a miniature history of green building, demonstrating changing priorities and possibilities.
+The buildings developed at the Centre for Alternative Technology over the last 40 years illustrate a miniature history of green building, demonstrating changing priorities and possibilities.

 The Centre for Alternative Technology (CAT) is housed in a former quarry just outside Machynlleth, Powys.
 It was founded in the early 1970s as a place to develop technologies to solve the planet’s problems, particularly the dependence on fossil fuels.
 Today, with climate change a global reality, these once marginal concerns are at the heart of government policy and CAT has become a centre where students and professionals can develop their skills in renewable energy and sustainable building, either as an MSc or as a vocational course.